bespokegear/Power_Meter_Display_EA_LED_Matrix/README.rst

 ^^^^^

 * Command ID: "TI"
-* Parameter: four digit value in tenths of a second, e.g. "123" to mean 12.3 seconds
+* Parameter: four digit value in tenths of a second, e.g. "0123" to mean 12.3 seconds
+* Example: "aAATI0123"

 This command will display a numeric value in a large font in the center of the screen in red.
 This is used for countdown timers.